20 Years Long Residence and Private Life in the UK

 Here are some steps you can take to ensure your application is as smooth as possible.

 - Contact our team of immigration solicitors.

 - Consult them on your individual application.

 - Provide your identification documents, such as passport and biometric information.

 - Provide supporting documents showing that you’ve actually lived in the UK for 20 continuous years.

 - In case you’re invited for an interview, practice interview techniques with our legal team so that you are prepared.

 - Show up on the day and respond to the interviewers confidently and truthfully.

-How Long Does the 20 Year Long Residence Application Take to be determined?
+How Long Does the Application Take to be Determined?